-If this option is given, the first element of sys.argv will be the full path to the module file.
+If this option is given, the first element of sys.argv will be the full path to the module file (while the module file is being located, the first element will be set to "-m").
 As with the -c option, the current directory will be added to the start of sys.path.